A Diversity of Gems

 during cutting a number of great gemstones are still produced.

-A small fraction of Oregon thundereggs are filled with opal.
-A small fraction of those contain gem-quality material with play
+A small fraction of Oregon thundereggs are filled with opal and a smaller fraction of those contain gem-quality material with play

 of color.
 Some contain a blue opal known as Owyhee Blue that ranges from a blue gray to a brilliant sky blue.
+Some contain common opal with beautiful scenes and patters like the cabochon below.
 The hope of

-finding opal is part of what drives the thunderegg popularity.
+finding opal or colorful chalcedony is what drives much of the thunderegg popularity.

 Agates, Jasper and Wood

 The volcanic history of Oregon has produced a wide variety of agates and jaspers.
-Famous Oregon agates include: Graveyard Point, Priday,
+Widely-known Oregon agates include: Graveyard Point, Priday Ranch,

 Contributor: Hobart King